-College Success is an academic program designed for students in academic difficulty and is required of students on Academic Suspension Warning (ASW) and Academic Probation.
+College Success is an academic program designed for students in academic difficulty and is required of students on Academic Suspension Warning (ASW), Academic Probation and Restart Probation.
 Topics can include time management, goal setting, study skills, note taking, test taking, learning styles, and wellness, and there is a substantial focus on individual academic advising.
+Students on Probation are required to meet weekly with the Assistant Dean for Learning Services (Academic Probation) or the Restart Program Coordinator (Restart Probation).
 Students on ASW may be assigned a staff or faculty member to work with them as a Success Coach.
-They may also be expected to participate in a weekly class and/or study hall.
+They may also be expected to participate in a weekly class and study hall.